Leviticus Warns Against Everything Unclean, but Jesus Has a Different Response

 I’ve never met anyone who likes the book of Leviticus, and many admit to skimming it when it comes up in their Bible reading plan, yet a thoughtful read of this often-tedious book reveals startling insights.

 Today’s section talks about the unclean: unclean people, unclean actions, and unclean things.
-God gives instructions for dealing with the unclean (Leviticus 13:4); he wants to keep his people away from such things so they remain both healthy and pure.
+That is, those who are different.
+God gives instructions for dealing with the unclean (Leviticus 13:4).
+He wants to keep his people away from such things so they remain both healthy and pure.

 Leprosy, an often-fatal condition, is a grave consideration in that day.
 If carries both a threat to others and a stigma in society.
 Physical separation is the only solution in confirmed cases.